 The Student Center on the Quadrangle is the hub of campus social activities, a place where students, faculty members and visitors are equally welcome.
-The Center provides the services, conveniences and activities required by members of the college community.
+The Center provides many of the services, conveniences and activities required by members of the college community.

-Included in the Student Center's facilities are a bookstore and college shop, snack bar, mail room, lounge and Student Life Offices which operate primarily during the standard business day, however some programs provide extended services and students are advised to check individual services for current operating hours.
+Included in the Student Center's facilities are a bookstore and college shop, the Bait Shop snack bar, mail room, lounge and Student Affairs Offices which operate primarily during the standard business day.
+Some program offices provide extended services, and students are advised to check individual programs for current operating hours.
 Additionally, the lounge space in the Top of the Center (TOC) and the gathering area in the Bottom of the Center (BOC) remain open until 11:00 p.m., Monday through Friday.